beaverbuilder/documentation/beaver-builder/developer/tutorials-guides/install-beaver-builder-via-composer.md

 You can also install specific versions of Beaver Builder, BB Theme, or Beaver Themer specific versions:

-- `composer require beaver-builder/bb-plugin-pro:2.3.1`
+- `composer require beaver-builder/bb-plugin-starter:2.8.4.1`
-  Installs the Pro version 2.3.1 of Beaver Builder.
+  Installs the Starter plan 2.8.4.1 version of Beaver Builder.

 - `composer require beaver-builder/bb-theme`
   Installsthe latest version of the Beaver Builder Theme.